-Once you have repaid your mortgage, you should have the mortgage removed from the title of your home.
-The law in BC requires for the mortgage company to provide you with a discharge document when the mortgage is fully repaid and after you request the discharge.
+Once you have repaid your mortgage, the mortgage should be removed from the title of your home.
+The mortgage company will charge you to prepare this document, called a “Release”.

 Enjoy living mortgage-free!

 Paid off your secured line of credit against your home?